EpilepsyCo/mc10-parser/README.md

 ## Direct Transfer

-From your virtualenv with dependencies installed, run the following to transfer over an entire study of data:
+From your virtualenv with dependencies installed, run the following to transfer over an entire study of data, skipping already uploaded subjects:

 ```
 python examples/transfer.py \